woodcrafty/PyETo/README.rst

 * Hargreaves (Hargreaves and Samani, 1982; 1985)
 * Thornthwaite (Thornthwaite, 1948)

-The documentation can be found at TODO: insert link
+The documentation can be found at https://pyeto.readthedocs.io/en/latest/index.html

 Installation
 ============